British Multiculturalism, Religion and the Media

 David Holt, London June 8 2019 (76) Eid Trafalgar Square Mayor Sadiq Khan (Creative Commons Attribution 2.0 Generic Licence)

-The British multicultural model has resulted from mass immigration from Commonwealth countries in the Global South from the 1950s.
+The British multicultural model arose after decades of mass immigration from Commonwealth countries in the Global South.
 In the 21st century it has gone through some significant changes, in particular by shifting the focus from ethnicity to religion in a profoundly transformed British religious landscape, at a time when secularism is on the rise.
 The questions raised by this re-turn of religion, however, must been seen in the context of the historical place and role of religion in the British public space.
 The course focuses on how the specific ways in which Britain deals with religion has profoundly coloured British multiculturalism, giving peculiarly British answers to questions that are raised in all multicultural societies in the West.

 Thematic folders